Let’s ask an awkward, difficult, and at times piercing question:

 The question surprised me because I rarely think about that kind of thing.
 It was a relief to be able to answer with a clear and quick “No, actually, I haven’t.”

-But buying lists of people to follow you, using cheap growth hacks to quick attract people or money…all of that can be a sign of selfish ambition.
+But buying lists of people to follow you, using cheap growth hacks to quickly attract people or money…all of that can be a sign of selfish ambition.

 And looking back on a younger me, growth was way too much of a focus.